 If you’re looking to save money with medical care expenses, the cost of urgent care is big advantage.
 Because most immediate care centers don’t have the excessive bureaucracy and red tape built in to their fee structure, patients can expect up to 60% savings when it comes to Urgent care vs ER care.
 Plus, UC centers will work with each patient (even if they lack insurance) to create a payment plan.

 Emergency rooms may be able to provide more comprehensive services for various emergencies (for extreme cases), which is another reason that emergency visits can cost a lot more.
 When you are visiting an emergency room, you are essentially paying a premium for high quality medical treatment, even if your medical situation is not serious.

-However, for the average person, most medical visits can be completed at an urgent care center, meaning you can save a lot of money by choosing Urgent Care Extra.
+However, for the average person, most medical visits can be completed at an urgent care center, meaning you can save a lot of money by choosing Banner Urgent Care.
 You’ll avoid paying unnecessary fees at an emergency room when you can get the same procedure or treatment completed in an urgent care center.

 Urgent care vs emergency room cost will vary based on your personal needs, but urgent care centers are much cheaper across the board, meaning you will get to save money in the long run.

 This is a close contest.
 Emergency rooms have express parking, relatively short trips to the triage, and 24 hour service.
 But they are simply not as fast as urgent care.
 UC facilities are drive-up and walk-in – no parking tickets to validate, no additional waiting, no peripheral hospital hustle and bustle.
 And you’re treated on a first come, first served basis, often seven days a week.